For honest and ethical appraisals, count on Di Cicco & Associates

 Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have increased more than ever before.
-So it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
-As with any profession we have a strict ethical code.
+The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
+So it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
+As with any profession we are bound by an ethical code.

 As appraisers our chief responsibility is to his or her client.
 Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
 Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you would like a copy of the appraisal document, you should get it through your lender.
 Other obligations also include, accurate figures appropriate to the scope of the assignment, acquiring and keeping an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
 Maintaining high ethics and client confidentiality is standard operating procedure for us at Di Cicco & Associates.

 Di Cicco & Associates has worked hard for its reputation for providing competent and ethically superior appraisals.
 To learn more Contact us

 Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
 Generally the third parties are clearly defined in the appraisal report.
 An appraiser's fiduciary responsibility is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.